-If you’re thinking about moving to the nation’s capital you’re probably wondering whether you can afford to settle in the city.
+If you’re thinking about moving to the nation’s capital, you’re probably wondering whether you can afford to settle down there.
 Home prices in the District are notoriously high, but there’s more to the story than that.
-Let us walk you through the ins and outs of the cost of living in Washington, D.C., from housing to healthcare.
+In fact, rent prices are surprisingly more affordable than other major cities on the East Coast.

 Washington, D.C.
 Home Prices